ajsmth/rn-tools/packages/navigation/readme.md

 ## Advanced Usage

-`Stack` and `Tabs` are the base components of this library.
-They provide more control over how your screens are rendered.
-You can use these base components to build more complex navigation flows.
+`Stack` and `Tabs` are the base components of this library - they can be used to implement more complex navigation flows when needed.
+The navigator components in the previous examples are thin wrappers around these components - you can build your own wrappers on top of these to suite your needs too.

-### Authentication Flow
+### Authentication

+For this basic example, we want to show the login screen when the user is not logged in, otherwise we want to show our normal app.
 You can use the `Stack` component to conditionally render screens based on the user's state.
-Screens that are pushed onto the stack with `pushScreen` are rendered in the `Slot` component, which you can conditionally render as well.

-In this case we will render the authenticated part of the app based on the value of the `user` state.

 ```tsx
 import * as React from "react";